clirdlf/ndsa.org/groups/fixity.md

 redirect_from: /fixity/
 ---

-The Fixity Working Group was established May 31, 2016 as a joint collaboration of the [Standards & Practices Interest Group](http://ndsa.org/working-groups/standards-and-practices/) and the [Infrastructure Interest Group](http://ndsa.org/working-groups/infrastructure/) in order to move forward with reccomendations from the [Fixity Guidance Report](http://ndsa.org/documents/NDSA-Fixity-Guidance-Report-final100214.pdf) and the [NDSA National Agenda](http://ndsa.org/national-agenda/).
+The Fixity Working Group was originally established May 31, 2016 as a joint collaboration of the [Standards & Practices Interest Group](http://ndsa.org/working-groups/standards-and-practices/) and the [Infrastructure Interest Group](http://ndsa.org/working-groups/infrastructure/) in order to move forward with reccomendations from the [Fixity Guidance Report](http://ndsa.org/documents/NDSA-Fixity-Guidance-Report-final100214.pdf) and the [NDSA National Agenda](http://ndsa.org/national-agenda/).
 The Fixity Working Group created the Fixity Survey as a way to address the "... clear need for use-case driven examples of best practices for fixity in particular system designs and configurations established to meet particular preservation requirements" raised in the 2015 NDSA National Agenda.
 The survey set a baseline for activities being done in 2016.
-Future work will build off of these initial results.
+Future work will build off of these initial results and work towards developing longitudinal studies.

+The Fixity Working Group started new work in April of 2021.

 ## Get Involved

-This working group will be spinning back up in the Spring of 2021.
-If you are interested in participating please contact Carol Kussmann at kussmann [@] umn.edu.

-The group was interested in producing case studies on fixity practices at various institutions.
-Please contact NDSA at ndsa.digipres [@] gmail.com if interested in contributing.
+While the main work of the group has begun, the group is interested in producing case studies on fixity practices at various institutions.
+Please contact the Fixity Working Group at NDSA-Fixity [@] lists [dot] clir [dot] org if interested in contributing.
 You could also fill out this [interest survey](https://docs.google.com/forms/d/e/1FAIpQLScGgHnPesMzJoZWQ0bmfXpOjnsONNeYCKTPC0gy2VBgdwYvCA/viewform?usp=sf_link).

 ## 2021 Scope of Work
 - Review 2017 Fixity Survey report and survey questions